mkoutroumpas/ThroughTheRings/README.md

 Third Phase:

 The Asteroids should be able to implement collisions and gravity forces, affecting their motion.
 Collisions should also result in Asteroid fragmentation (debris).
+Those Physics should also affect the Capsule.

 Fourth Phase:

+By now, the Scene must be filled with tens of thousands of moving GameObjects, making rendering very difficult.
+Refactor the whole project using ECS.